Flevy Management Insights Case Study

 Reading time: 7 minutes

-Consider this scenario: An ecommerce platform operating in a highly competitive market has been experiencing a decline in customer satisfaction and an increase in order fulfillment errors.
+Consider this scenario: An ecommerce platform in a fiercely competitive market is struggling with declining customer satisfaction and rising order fulfillment errors.

 Strategic Analysis and Execution Methodology

 1. Problem Definition and Data Collection: Begin by clearly defining the problems and collecting relevant data.
 Key questions include: What are the specific customer complaints?
 What errors are occurring in order fulfillment?
+By conducting root cause analysis in ecommerce, the platform can identify bottlenecks that lead to delayed shipments and negative customer feedback, allowing for immediate corrective action.
 Activities involve gathering customer feedback, analyzing error reports, and assessing process workflows.

 2. Quantitative and Qualitative Analysis: Analyze the data using both quantitative methods (like statistical analysis) and qualitative approaches (such as employee interviews).
 Key activities include identifying patterns and trends in the data and seeking insights from frontline staff.